matomo-org/developer-documentation/docs/ab-tests/browser.md

 ```

 In this example the experiment was configured (in your Piwik) to be activated on all pages, and will be actually activated for your visitors when the `trigger` method returns `true`.

+### How do I activate a specific variation via URL parameter?

+You can add a URL parameter `?pk_ab_test=$variationName` to force the activation of a specific variation.
+This is useful when you are integrating an experiment and you want to test each variation or when you need to share a URL for each variation with your colleagues to get an approval before running an experiment.

 ### Where does Piwik store which variation gets activated?